 - Code runs the same way in all places

-- Logs treated as event streams that can be subscribed to by multiple consumers
+- Logs treated as structured event streams (e.g. JSON) that can be subscribed to by multiple consumers

 - Logs collected from all nodes in cluster and centrally aggregated for auditing all activity